 3D sets are code elements that can be inserted into the scene instead of 3D objects.
-They are used when complex composite elements that form a unit and should react like a single model are required.
+They are used when complex composite elements that form a unit and react like a single model are required.
 3D sets can contain interaction elements, animations and audio clips.
 In addition, 3D sets can also interact with other elements in a scene.

 Example: